-ceeded, they might [the more] easily have either war or peace, (forasmuch as the cause would now be common), either with the Lacedæmonians or whomsoever else it should be needful".
-When the Bœotian ambassadors heard this, they were well pleased.
+37. The Bœotians and Corinthians being dismissed by Xenares and Cleobulus, and all the other Lacedæmonians of that faction, with these points to be delivered to their commonwealths, went to their several cities.
+And two men of Argos, of principal authority in that city, having waited for and met with them by the way, entered into a treaty with them about a league between the Argives and the Bootians, as there was between them and the Corinthians and the Eleians and Mantineans already: "for they thought, if it succeeded, they might [the more] easily have either war or peace, (forasmuch as the cause would now be common), either with the Lacedæmonians or whomsoever else it should be needful".
+When the Bootian ambassadors heard this, they were well pleased.
 For as it chanced, the Argives requested the same things of them, that they by their friends in Lacedæmon had been sent to procure of the Argives.
-These men therefore of Argos, when they send ambassadors into Bosotia saw that the Bosotians accepted of the motion, promised to send ambassadors to the Bœotians about it; and so departed.
-When the Bœotians were come home, they related there what they had heard both at Lacedæmon and by the way from the Argives.
-The governors of Bœotia were glad thereof; and much more forward in it now than formerly they had been; seeing that not only their friends in Lacedæmon desired, but the Argives themselves hastened to have done the self-same thing.
-Not long after this the ambassadors came to them from Argos, to solicit the dispatch of the business before propounded: but the governors of Bœotia commended [only] the proposition, and dismissed them with promise to send ambassadors about the league to Argos.
-38. In the meantime propoundanoath the governors of Bœotia thought fit, that an oath should first be taken by themselves, and by the cideans, and Me ambassadors from Corinth, Megara, and the confederates upon Thrace2, to give mutual assistance upon any occasion to them that should require it, and neither to make war nor peace without the between themselves, the Corinthians, Chalgareans, of mutual assistance.
+These men therefore of Argos, when they saw that the Bootians accepted of the motion, promised to send ambassadors to the Bœotians about it; and so departed.
+When the Bootians were come home, they related there 1 what they had heard both at Lacedæmon and by the way from the Argives.
+The governors of Bootia were glad thereof; and much more forward in it now than formerly they had been; seeing that not only their friends in Lacedæmon desired, but the Argives themselves hastened to have done the self-same thing.
+Not long after this the ambassadors came to them from Argos, to solicit the dispatch of the business before propounded: but the governors of Bootia commended [only] the proposition, and dismissed them with promise to send ambassadors about the and promise to send ambassadors into Bœotia to that purpose.